rossbeazley/androidwear-myfirstwatchface/readme.md

  - possible implement re-work of factory enums
  - DONE add next screen to show option has been selected
  - wear messaging, con of algorithm to tackle
+ - NEXT FragmentScreenNavigationControllerTest, possibly move towards using the real factories and imlpement the two empty tests